ChinmayaHoneywell/tcs-vslice-0.2/enc/README.md

 ## Examples to be implemented

-1. Communicating states to actors

-2. State based command validation for move command.

-3. Publish demandState from assembly to hcd
+1. Publish demandState from assembly to hcd

-4. States transition for some more commands.
+2. States transition for follow command and move command commands.